korvedae/bibsh_lm_korvedae/README.md

 Here are a list of it's configuration options:
  - Monitors: Array - List your monitors, making sure the first index is your primary monitor.
  - Workspace
  	- Offset: int - This is the workspace offset that indicates where bsh_wm should start creating workspaces.
 You should set this so it doesn't interfere with any other workspaces you might have.
-  - mask: str - This determines which number place is used for iterating workspaces and iterating each monitor on those workspaces.
-THIS SHOULD BE THE SAME LENGTH OF CHARACTERS AS YOUR OFFSET.
-For example, a mask of "00wm" will have workspaces iterate based on the tenths place, and the monitors iterate on the ones place (workspace 1: 1010, monitor 1: 1011, monitor 2: 1012... and so on).
+This should be at least 1000 or greater, as the ones, tenths, and hundreds places are used for determining the workspace numbers for monitors and spanned workspaces.